Snakes in the woods

 The next morning I understood why he wanted me to stay.
 The professor of the toxicology department came in with a group of students to examine this once-in-a-decade patient: a real, honest-to-goodness poisonous snake bite!
 He told them that I had flawlessly identified the snake, and showed them the little puncture wound on my finger.
 “Do you feel any pain in the digit?” he asked.
 No, none at all.
 The elbow, the shoulder?
 No pain.
 “The lymph nodes,” he said, feeling them, “are… not swollen.
 Any pain there?”
 The answer was again no. So it was a bit of a disappointment for them, but still the professor came in with two more groups.
 It was a chance that couldn’t be missed.

 I thought about the incident, and came up with three possible reasons for my good fortune: on the one hand the snake could have just bitten an animal of prey and depleted its poison sacs.
 Or the delivery mechanism for injecting poison had not worked at the unusual angle.
-Or finally: I could be still immune to the venom of this kind of snake.
-That could be confirmed by provoking another bite by Vipera berus, but for some reason I have balked at doing so.
+Or finally: I might be still immune to the venom of this kind of snake, which could be confirmed by provoking another bite by Vipera berus.

 Addendum: I recently (January 2020) shared this story with snake expert Romulus Whitaker.
 He said that probably my second conjecture was right.
 Immunity would not last that long and is fairly snake-specific.